SimplyBuilt/activejob-retriable/README.md

 RetryJobs middleware but operates at the ActiveJob abstract layer.

+## Installation

+To install the gem, add the following to your Gemfile:

+    gem "activejob-retriable"

+If you're using Rails 5, use the branch master off Github for support.
+Once the first stable release of Rails 5 is out we will push a 5.0 version of gem.

+    gem "activejob-retriable", github: "SimplyBuilt/activejob-retriable"

+## Usage

+The simplest way to use this gem is to include the following your `ApplicationJob` class

+    class ApplicationJob < ActiveJob::Base
+      include ActiveJob::Retriable
+    end

+A `max_retry` class method as well as before, after and around exception callbacks will now be available to all your Jobs.
+For example:

+    class MyJob < ApplicationJob
+      max_retry 12

+      after_exception do
+        # Record exeception to our fictitious error service
+        ErrorNotify.dispatch current_exception
+      end
+    end

 ## Support

 Backends that support the retrying of jobs are supported.
 A Runtime